sebbu/iControl-Web/README.md

 * Copy the file guiSample.json to the name gui.json.
 * Edit the file gui.json with a JSON editor to avoid syntax errors.
 There are plenty in the Mac App Store or available online.
 * After you have changed the file to your needs, drag and drop it back (named **gui.json**) to the iTunes file sharing folder in iTunes.

+# Install New Configuration

+After you have copied a new version of gui.json to your device, please follow these instructions:

 * Kill the iPhone app using the app switcher and start it again.
 You will see the configuration on your iPhone or iPad.
 * The configuration should be transferred automatically to the Apple watch.
     * The iPhone shows an alert that it will transfer the configuration to the watch.
     * Enable the watch screen once to finish the transfer.
-    * The iPhone app will show an info alert about the successful transfer.
+    * The iPhone app will show an info alert about the successful transfer (alerts might be messed up a little).
 * If you do not see an info that the transfer did start, you can swipe to the right most screen.
-It is an info screen where you can force the transfer of the watch configuration again.
+It is an info screen where you can force the transfer of the watch configuration again (if you do not see the info screen on your iPhone you have to enable it with `"showInfoScreen": true`).
 * If you still do not see an info that the transfer will start, make sure that the app is installed on your watch and that the watch is linked.
 Open the iControl watch app and stop it and start it again.
+* In rare case this is a little bit of a hassle and might need a restart of both devices and/or a new install.

 # JSON Configuration in Detail